puppeteer/puppeteer/docs/guides/debugging.md

 Debugging with Puppeteer can be an arduous task.
 There is no _single_ method for debugging all possible issues since Puppeteer touches many distinct components of a browser such as network requests and Web APIs.
-On a high note, Puppeteer provides _several_ methods for debugging which hopefully does cover all possible issues.
+On a high note, Puppeteer provides _several_ methods for debugging which hopefully cover all possible issues.

 ## Background